-- (d) city clerk and notification to the director of planning and development, to the applicant, to the owners of all abuttingto the applicant, owner(s) of the building or structure if different from the applicant, notice to the record owner(s) (each such owner to be determined from the then current records of the assessing department) of those properties within three hundred (300) feet of the property and ine of the subject property, and notice to other property owners deemed by the commission to be materially affected.
-Notices shall also be posted with the city clerk and sent to the director of planning and development. - (11) If the applicant is someone other than the owner or his designated agent a demolition review application cannot be filed until the commission receives written authorization from the owner that the applicant may apply for changes to their property. - (e) (d)Upon a determination by the commission to waive the demolition delay period for a building or structure found to be preferably preserved, the commission shall give written notice of the determination to the commissioner.
+- (d) The commission shall give not less than fourteen (14) days' notice of the time and place of the proceedings when the request for waiver will be considered to the applicant, owner(s) of the building or structure if different from the applicant, notice to the record owner(s) (each such owner to be determined from the then current records of the assessing department) of those properties within three hundred (300) feet of the property line of the subject property, and notice to other property owners deemed by the commission to be materially affected.
+Notices shall also be posted with the city clerk and sent to the director of planning and development. - (e) Upon a determination by the commission to waive the demolition delay period for a building or structure found to be preferably preserved, the commission shall give written notice of the determination to the commissioner.
 A copy of the commission's determination shall also be sent to the applicant for the demolition permit and to the owner of the building or structure if different from the applicant.
 Upon receipt of such determination, the commissioner may grant a demolition permit for the building or structure. - 1) If the owner agreed to accept a demolition permit on specified conditions that involve approved plans and elevations, then no demolition permit shall be issued by the commissioner unless the applicant provides, as part of his application for a demolition permit, a complete set of plans and elevation drawings which have been signed and stamped by the commission or commission staff.

 Sec.
 22-56.
-Emergency Demolition-
+Emergency Demolition